Text Descriptions are Compressive and Invariant Representations for Visual Learning: Related works and motivation

 \subsection{Prompt tuning in VLMs}

 Contrastive VLMs aim to minimize the contrastive loss between matching image-text pairs.
 Let the image embedding be $f(\vp)\in\R^{(1+M)\times d}$, the text embedding be $g(\vt)\in\R^{(1+P)\times d}$.
 WLOG, let the first entry of the embeddings be the [CLS] token, denote as $g(\vt)_0$.
-The probability of the prediction is then represented as:

-where $\vt_c$ is the zero-shot text prompt for class $c$.
-The class whose prompt has the largest inner product with the image embedding will be the zero-shot prediction. \citet{zhou2022learning} optimizes over the embedding space of $x_{T}$ for the best prompts.
+The probability of the prediction is then represented as: $ p(y=c|\vp, \vt)=\frac{\exp\p{\ip{f(\vp)_0}{ g(\vt_c)_0} /\tau} } {\sum_{c'}\exp\p{\ip{f(\vp)_0}{ g(\vt_{c'})_0} /\tau}}, $ where $\vt_c$ is the zero-shot text prompt for class $c$.
+The class whose prompt has the largest inner product with the image embedding will be the zero-shot prediction. \citet{zhou2022learning} optimizes over the continuous text embedding space for the best prompts.
 Several follow-up works \citep{zhou2022conditional,zhu2022prompt} propose various prompt tuning methods for different task settings.
-The methods that eventually use $g(\vt_c)_0$ are in essence regularized linear probing in the sense that the search space is constrained by the co-domain of $g(\cdot)_0$. \citet{chen2022prompt} uses local information of the image embedding $f_1,\ldots, f_{M+1}$ for optimizing an optimal transport distance between local image information and prompts. \citet{lu2022prompt} learns distributions over prompts for efficient adaptation to downstream recognition tasks. \citet{wen2023hard} discusses discrete prompt search in the context of text-to-image settings.
+The methods that eventually use $g(\vt_c)_0$ are in essence regularized linear probing where the search space is constrained by the co-domain of $g(\cdot)_0$. \citet{chen2022prompt} uses local information of the image embedding $f_1,\ldots, f_{M+1}$ for optimizing an optimal transport distance between local image information and prompts. \citet{lu2022prompt} learns distributions over prompts for efficient adaptation to downstream recognition tasks. \citet{wen2023hard} discusses discrete prompt search in the context of text-to-image settings.

-\citet{pratt2022does} prompts LLMs for descriptions of each class and shows that these prompts can achieve better zero-shot image classification accuracy. \citet{menon2022visual} prompt LLMs to generate visual descriptors for image classification.
+\citet{pratt2022does} prompts LLMs for descriptions of each class and shows that these prompts can achieve better zero-shot image classification accuracy. \citet{menon2022visual} prompts LLMs to generate visual descriptors for image classification.
 For each class $c$, they query GPT-3 using the prompt ``\texttt{What are useful features for distinguishing a \{$c$\} in a photo}?''.
-A score is estimated for $c$ given an image $x$:

-where $D(c)$ is the number of descriptors for $c$, and $\phi(d, x)=\ip{\enc(d)}{\enc(x)}$ is the grounding between the image and text features.
+A score is estimated for $c$ given an image $\vp$: $ s(c, \vp) = \frac{1}{|D(c)|}\sum_{\vt\in D(c)}\phi(\vt, \vp), $ where $D(c)$ is the set of descriptors for $c$, and $\phi(\vt, \vp)=\ip{f(\vp)_0}{g(\vt)_0}$ is the inner product between the image and text embeddings.
 They show this average ensemble can outperform zero-shot classifiers while maintaining interpretability.